openworm/OpenWorm/README.md

 Pre-requisites:

-1. Currently Windows is not supported (see https://github.com/openworm/OpenWorm/issues/263); you will need Mac OS or Linux (or a virtual environment on Windows that runs either of those).
+1) You should have at least 60 GB of free space on your machine and at least 2GB of RAM
-2. You should have at least 60 GB of free space on your machine and at least 2GB of RAM
+2) You should be able to clone git repositories on your machine.
+[Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), or [this GUI](https://desktop.github.com/) may be useful.

 To Install: